Did you know that Thanksgiving as celebrated today resulted from one of the most awesome holiday content marketing campaigns ever?

 Despite what you learned in elementary school, the first harvest feast between the Pilgrims and the Wampanoag Native Americans in 1621 lacked turkey and pumpkin pie!

 So let’s examine Hale’s holiday content marketing campaign to see how she created today’s Thanksgiving holiday traditions.
-As a result, you can apply them to your business.
+Then, you can apply them to your business where appropriate.

-Sarah Hale: The Brilliant Content Marketer Behind Thanksgiving
+Sarah Hale: The Brilliant Content Marketer Who Created Thanksgiving

-Philadelphia-based Sarah Josepha Hale became the publication’s editor in 1837, a post she held until 1877.
+Philadelphia-based Sarah Josepha Hale became the editor of Godey’s Lady’s Book in 1837 and held the job until 1877.

 As the editor of Godey’s Lady’s Book, Hale became known for fashion, reading and cooking trends.
 In the process she became one of the most influential editors of her time.
 This made Godey’s the standard for manners while shaping American traditions.